Early Cuban bands: Sexteto Habanero

 The group's recordings in New York 1925-26 are available on LP and CD.
 The music is of high quality, considering the technical limitations of the time; the group won first prize in the Concurso de Sones in 1925 and 1926.
 When the group added a cornet, soon replaced by a trumpet, namely Félix Chappottín, it became the Septeto Habanero.
 This latter line-up lasted until the late 1930s, when sextetos were ousted by conjuntos and big bands.
 The leader, Gerardo Martínez then formed a new group, Conjunto Típico Habanero.

 Sexteto Occidente

 Sexteto Occidente, New York 1926.
 Back row: Maria Teresa Vera (guitar), Ignacio Piñeiro (double bass), Julio Torres Biart (tres).
 Front row: Miguelito Garcia (clavé), Manuel Reinoso (bongó) and Francisco Sánchez (maracas).

 One of the early son sextetos, formed in 1925 by María Teresa Vera and Miguel García, it went to New York and recorded numbers, but lasted only about 18 months.
-Its set-up was typical of the early son groups.
+Its setup was typical of the early son groups.